AfterShip/eslint-config-aftership/README.md

 		}
 		```

-		If your repo use `React`, you should extends `aftership/react` instead
+		If your repo use `React`, you should extends `aftership/react` instead, you will need to `npm install --save-dev babel-eslint eslint-plugin-react` too

 		```json
 		{